canonical/charmed-openstack-upgrader/docs/how-to/plan-upgrade.rst

 .. code:: bash

-    # plan for just empty hypervisors in machines 0 and 1
+    # plan for just empty hypervisors on machines 0 and 1
     cou plan hypervisors --machine "0, 1"

     # plan for all empty hypervisors that are into zone-1